 If any of you were reading this post for information purposes haven’t yet set these, you might want to set them right away via your Account Settings.

-I had my account blocked today.
-Maybe it was because the Microsoft Store India database was compromised recently and in all its prudence, Microsoft decided to block all the mail IDs or maybe there was some other reason, I have no idea.
+I had my account blocked.
+Maybe it was because the Microsoft Store India database was compromised recently and in all its prudence, Microsoft decided to block all the mail IDs or maybe there was some other reason; I have no idea.
 But the fact remained that it was blocked!

 I opted for the Send to mobile phone option and waited.
-When I had not received the verification code for over half hour, I opted for the Send to alternate mail ID option.
+When I had not received the verification code for over a half-hour, I opted for the Send to alternate mail ID option.
 I received the verification code in a minute!
 So you may decide which option you want to go with, in case you have both of them registered.

 After you receive the verification code, enter it and click on Continue.

-In case its not the first time your Live account has been blocked, you may receive the following message.
+In case it is not the first time your Live account has been blocked, you may receive the following message.

 In the next step, you will be asked to set a new password.
 Please do so and set a strong password.

 Finally, you will be asked to review your alternate email ID and mobile number and confirm them.
 Please check them, select the appropriate response and click on Continue.

 That’s it you are done, and you can now sign in with your new password.